Help for Multiple Sclerosis in Sutton Coldfield

 2. Hydrotherapy: okay, technically this isn't in Sutton Coldfield but it's such a fantastic resource I really can't leave it out.
 Walsall Council run a community hydrotherapy scheme at Oak Park & The Brine Pool.
 It really is a great way to access hydrotherapy and many of my own patients use it.
 I am quite an advicate of hydrotherapy and have written a whole blog on the subject here.
 For more details and how to book click here

-3. Your GP: yes I know this seems obvious but your GP in Sutton Coldfield is the main gatekeeper for NHS services and will know what is available locally and what you can access to help with yoru Multiple Sclerosis.
+3. Your GP: yes I know this seems obvious but your GP in Sutton Coldfield is the main gatekeeper for NHS services and will know what is available locally and what you can access to help with your Multiple Sclerosis.
 So, it really is vital that you keep your GP informed of changes and what is happening.

 If you or anyone you know has Multiple Sclerosis and lives in Sutton Coldfield then please get in touch to have a chat about how we might be able to help with recovery and physiotherapy.
 We can be contacted via email: enquiries@threespiresphysiotherapy.co.uk or phone: 07884281623